Sterling up on UK GDP, eyes first weekly rise in four

 Sterling money markets continued to price a first interest rate rise by the Bank of England around the middle of next year, potentially the first post-crisis hike by any big central bank.

+This put sterling on course for its first weekly gain in four against the single currency and on a trade-weighted basis.

+From a chart perspective, sterling looks set to close the week on a strong footing too.
+It is currently trading comfortably above a long-term technical support level at the 200-week moving average of $1.6016.

-There is, however, a degree of uncertainty surrounding the strength of the economic recovery and by extension the timing of the BoE's first rate hike.
+There is a degree of uncertainty surrounding the strength of the economic recovery, however, and by extension the timing of the BoE's first rate hike.

 There are several reasons why British growth might continue to slow into the end of the year, including the recent burst of financial market volatility and growing signs of renewed stagnation in the euro zone.